-- inserting an intrauterine device (IUD) as a contraceptive.
+- Contraception: Inserting an intrauterine device (IUD) as a contraceptive.

 - Pelvic inflammatory disease: Pelvic inflammatory disease, or PID, is an infection in the pelvis.
 It is often associated with, or a cause of, endometritis.
 PID can be serious if not treated and requires quick medical attention and a possible stay in the hospital.

-When diagnosing endometritis, a doctor will start by taking a medical history and performing a physical exam.
-The latter will probably include the doctor performing a pelvic exam to evaluate the internal reproductive organs.
-The doctor is looking for tenderness in the uterus and possible discharge from the cervix.
+When diagnosing endometritis, your doctor will start by taking a medical history and performing a physical exam.
+The latter will probably include performing a pelvic exam to evaluate the internal reproductive organs.
+Your doctor will look for signs of tenderness in the uterus and possible discharge from the cervix.

 - Blood testing: A complete blood count, or CBC, can be used to monitor for possible infection or assess inflammatory conditions.

-- Cervical cultures: The doctor may take a swab from the cervix to look for chlamydia, gonorrhea, or other bacteria.
+- Cervical cultures: your doctor may take a swab from your cervix to look for chlamydia, gonorrhea, or other bacteria.